jason-victor1/ReAct-Framework-AI-Agent/README.md

 - **Automation:** Automatically identifies and executes required functions based on user input.
 - **Dynamic Decision-Making:** Uses the ReAct framework to adapt to various queries.
 - **Real-Time Integration:** Integrates with external tools like weather APIs to provide contextually accurate responses.
+- **Finalizing the Agent with a Loop:** The loop ensures the AI can handle multi-step reasoning and iterative tasks dynamically.
+Results are appended to the message history for context-aware responses.
+- **Adjusting the System Prompt:** Allows for domain-specific AI agents by focusing the prompt and restricting available actions.
+Improves reliability and relevance of responses.